Kimi wa Honeydew: Production and release

-On February 23, 2024, Hinatazaka46 announced that it would release its eleventh single on April 10.
+On February 23, 2024, Hinatazaka46 announced that it would release its 11th single on April 10.
 The title song formation was announced on the February 26 broadcast of the group's variety show, Hinatazaka de Aimashō, with fourth generation member Yōko Shōgenji appointed center (lead performer) for the first time.
 The title, "Kimi wa Honeydew", was announced on March 20.